Economy of the Asante Empire: State Traders

+Trade routes

 The main Asante trade routes were located at the North and South.
 The northern trade routes involved trade contacts with forest savannah fringes of the Brong districts in modern Ghana, east-central and northern Ivory Coast, Upper Volta and Dahomey.
 The southern trade route was established at the coast.
 At the market towns on the northern trade routes, the Asante merchants exchanged kola nuts for salt and European goods for shea butter, livestock, cotton silk threads and cloths, metal locks, gold and slaves.
 Under Osei Kofi Tutu I, the Asante established commercial relations with European merchants at the coast following the victory over Denkyira in 1701.
 In the southern trade routes, the Asante sold gold, ivory, slaves and rubber in exchange for firearms, lead bars, gunpowder, drinks and salt.
 Asante rulers commanded the bulk of the trade with Europeans at the coast.
 Commoners still took part in the trade with Europeans as noted by Scholar K.Y.
 Daaku.
 Asante Commoners traded primarily in rubber at the coast.
 The northern trade saw participation by all individuals and families irrespective of their social status.
 Historian Arhin mentions the northern trade "as more productive of wealth" with "more general participation."

 After the early 19th century ban on the Atlantic Slave Trade south, the Asante invested more into the northern trade.
 Dalrymple-Smith adds that the Asante invested in the northern trade before 1808.
 Historian Austin writes that Asante's main exports in the 19th century were kola nuts to the north, and gold at the south.
 Rubber replaced gold as the major export south in the last two decades of the century.
-Long-distance trading was carried out by occasional, professional and state-funded traders.
-Traders of Asante gold and slaves were taxed at the borders of the empire.
+In the 19th century, Asante fostered trade with the Sokoto Caliphate through kola exports of which historian Lovejoy estimated Sokoto to have imported around 70–140 metric tons annually in the early 19th century and 250–350 metric tons by the end of the century.
+In addition, Asante exported gold, European weapons and goods to Sokoto while importing animals such as horses, donkeys and sheep as well as textiles.
+From the 1830s and until the late 19th century, the Asante government restricted and confined Hausa traders to Salaga as well as markets north of the Volta.